 Maui’s West Maui Mountains offer easy to challenging hikes with stunning views of razorback peaks, plunging valleys, and lush coastal scenes.

-Today’s post is the second of three about hiking on the tropical, volcanic island of Maui, Hawai’i (see Exploring America: Maui, Hawai’i; Hiking in America: Coastal West Maui, Hawai’i).
+Today’s post is the second of three about hiking on the tropical, volcanic island of Maui, Hawai’i (see Exploring America: Maui, Hawai’i and Hiking in America: Coastal West Maui, Hawai’i).
 This post focuses on two moderately challenging hikes and a short, easy stroll in the West Maui Mountains.
 These mountains are the remnants of the extinct, heavily-eroded volcano, Pu’u Kukui, which comprises the big “bud” projecting from the northwest corner of the island of Maui.

 Waihe’e Ridge Trail

 Waihe’e Ridge Trail is a moderately challenging 5-mile (8 kilometre) in-and-out trail that gains 1500 feet (500 metres) and traces the spine of a razorback mountain ridge on the northeast side of West Maui Mountains.
 To access the trailhead, drive north from Kahului on Highway 340 and take the road to Maluhia Boy Scout Camp at around Mile 7.
 Follow the camp road to the trailhead, another .9 mile.1 Or you can drive tortuous, nerve-tingling Highway 30 around the top of the island from the west side of West Maui Mountains, which is what my family did in February 2019.
 Check out the tight switchback in the photo below.

 Right off the bat, Waihe’e Ridge Trail’s steep ascent got our hearts pumping and our eyes sweeping the surrounding fields and pockets of shrubs, as well as the coastline.
 I spotted house finches and heard the raspy screech of a ring-necked pheasant (both birds are introduced species).